redbacks6/slate/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to Raisin API 2020 Vision!
+Imagining a world where we have a badarse API that makes engineers happy to come to work and their peers envious.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
+This demo is just using Shell but you can add Ruby, Python, and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 This example API documentation page was created with [Slate](https://github.com/lord/slate).
 Feel free to edit it and use it as a base for your own API's documentation.